riipandi/next-start/README.md

 ## Development

-This project uses TypeScript for type checking, [Biome](https://biomejs.dev) for code formatting and linting which is configured in [`biome.json`](./biome.json).
-It's recommended to get TypeScript set up for your editor and install an editor plugin (like the [VSCode Biome plugin](https://marketplace.visualstudio.com/items?itemName=biomejs.biome)) to get auto-formatting on saving and get a really great in-editor experience with type checking and auto-complete.
+This project uses TypeScript for type checking, [Biome][biome] for code formatting and linting which is configured in [`biome.json`](./biome.json).
+It's recommended to get TypeScript set up for your editor and install an editor plugin (like the [VSCode Biome plugin][biome-vscode]) to get auto-formatting on saving and get a really great in-editor experience with type checking and auto-complete.